-I am a professor of Chemical Engineering, and have had the privilege to act as Director of CEE since the centre was formed in 2016.
-During my career at LTH I have had several roles at the faculty level, including being assistant Dean for Education and/or International relations between 2001 and 2017.
+I am a professor of Chemical Engineering, and have had the privilege to act as Director of CEE since the center was formed in 2016.
+During my career at LTH, I have had several roles at the faculty level, including being Assistant Dean for Education and/or International relations between 2001-2017.
 I have a broad interest in pedagogic issues, including international and intercultural learning outcomes, quality assurance and digital tools in teaching and learning.
 I teach environmental, chemical and biotech engineers, and I was awarded ETP in 2010.

 Anders Ahlberg, associate professor

 I´m an associate professor at CEE, mainly working with educational development in support of doctoral education and supervision.
 This includes planning and teaching a faculty-wide PhD course program, providing supervision training for current and future professors, and a role as faculty study director in the PhD Programmes Board of LTH.
 My strategy in these activities is to initiate creation of local educational knowledge that informs fact-based grad school decision- and policy-making.

 I also have a background as an associate professor of Earth Science where I was involved with research, teaching and supervision for two decades.
 It is therefore probably not surprising that my main educational interests in undergraduate educational development revolves around field-based learning, lab learning and other authentic active learning activities.

 Roy Andersson, associate professor